Neethu-Muthu/Backend-Asynchronous/README.md

 ## Coin Flip with Callback
 This program simulates a coin flip using a callback function.
 The result of the coin flip ("heads" or "tails") is passed to the callback function.
+## Asynchronous Addition
+This program converts a synchronous addition function to an asynchronous one using a callback.
+It simulates a delay before returning the sum of two numbers.

 ## Promise Flow Explanation
 his program demonstrates the flow of a promise chain with .then and .catch blocks.
 It shows how promises can be used to handle asynchronous operations and errors.